dlang/DIPs/DIPs/13NNN-WGB.md

 ### Move Ref

-A *Move Ref* is a parameter or a return value that is a reference to an EMO.
+A *Move Ref* is a parameter that is a reference to an EMO.
 (The `ref` is not used.)

 ```
-S func(return S s) // parameter is passed by Move Ref, and returned by Move Ref
+S func(return S s) // parameter is passed by Move Ref, and returned by value
 {
     return s;
 }